Skip to content

 – Nico de Gallo Linktree

 This page is a constructive, AI-free alternative for tabletop creators.
-Many people do not know how gen-AI tools are trained or their environmental cost, so instead of shaming them, share this guide and point them to human-made resources.
+Many people do not know how generative AI tools are trained or their environmental cost.
+Instead of shaming them, share this guide and point them to these human-made resources.

 Featured · Artist Directory